abhi280587/Twitter-Sentiment-Analysis/README.md

-Social Media Project to understand the overll sentiment of Elon's bid to take over twitter (data as of october 5,2022)
+Social Media Project to understand the overll sentiment of Elon's bid to take over twitter (data as of october 5,2022).

+Team Members - Krutika Ramwani, Kefei Chen